Call Us

 Availability

 Clients reach us searching in many ways, for the best negligent homicide lawyer in Arizona, for lawyers who handle negligent homicide charges, or for Phoenix negligent homicide defense and a Scottsdale negligent homicide attorney.
-However you found us, Tamou Law Group defends negligent homicide cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, with representation statewide.
-Call 623-321-4699 for a free, confidential consultation, 24/7.
+Our Phoenix criminal defense lawyers and Scottsdale criminal defense attorneys defend negligent homicide and other homicide cases across Phoenix, Scottsdale, Mesa, Tempe, Chandler, Gilbert, Glendale, Peoria, and all of Maricopa County, from offices in both cities.
+This page is part of our Arizona violent crimes practice.
+Call 623-321-4699 or contact our team for a free, confidential consultation, 24/7.

 Common Questions

-Common questions about fatal-crash charges, penalties, and defenses in Arizona.
+Quick answers to the questions we hear most about negligent homicide charges, penalties, and defenses in Arizona.

 What is negligent homicide in Arizona?